wayke-se/components-react/README.md

 }
 ```

-...or if you want to use it as Sass (scss):
+...or if you want to use it as Sass (.scss):

 ```scss
 .wayke__theme {